Qiu2023/cse15l-lab-reports/Jiaqiu Wu Lab report 3.md

 ### find -type:

-I think it's useful because it helps me find all the files in a specific folder.
+I think it's useful because `find -type f` helps me to find all the files in a specific folder.
+For instance, if I would like to see the filenames of all the files in some folder, I could use this command, and it will show you the relative paths to those files as well.
+And `find -type d` helps me to find all the subfolders in a specific folder.
+I could use this command to see the names of those subfolders, and the command will show me the paths to those folders too.

 Example 1: